 How would I know if I have an eating disorder?

-Many individuals struggling with eating problems find that, although their behaviors are not entirely healthy, they also do not fit neatly into the definition of a particular eating disorder.
-Providers at Sindecuse Health Center can help you to assess your eating patterns and access support and treatment if needed.
+Individuals struggling with eating problems may find that although their behaviors are not entirely healthy, they also do not fit neatly into the definition of an eating disorder.
+Providers at Sindecuse Health Center can help you assess your eating patterns and find support and treatment if needed.

 The Renfrew Center Foundation has published some useful assessment tools.
 View these tools at their web page: